NaaeemMalik/my-Chromium-forks/docs/fuchsia/test_scripts.md

 [TOC]

-This page documents the individual scripts that support running various GTX Browser [test types](build_instructions.md#running-test-suites).
+This page documents the individual scripts that support running various GTx Browser [test types](build_instructions.md#running-test-suites).
 The scripts can be found [here](../../build/fuchsia/test/) The new scripts currently support: